OXID-eSales/paypal-checkout-documentation/installation.rst

 |prerequisites|

-* You have installed OXID eShop 6.3 or higher.
+* You have installed OXID eShop 6.3.x to 6.5.x.
 * You have configured `https`.

    a.
 In the :file:`<root directory of the eShop>/source` directory, open the :file:`config.inc.php` file.